-Chamorro is Malayo-Polynesian language spoken by about 64,000 people mainly in Guam, and also in the Northern Mariana Islands (NMI) and the USA.
-In 2015 there were about 30,300 of Chamorro in Guam, where it is a statutory national language.
-There were about 14,200 Chamorro speakers in the Northern Mariana Islands in 2005, and in 2015 there were about 19,800 speakers of Chamorro in the USA.
+Chamorro is Malayo-Polynesian language spoken by about 58,000 people mainly in Guam, and also in the Northern Mariana Islands (NMI) and the USA.
+There are about 30,300 speakers of Chamorro in Guam, where it is a statutory national language, 14,200 in the Northern Mariana Islands, and about 19,800 in the USA.

 Chamorro contains many words of Spanish origin and this has lead some to mistakenly believe that it is a Spanish-based Creole.